 If this happens to you, there are other ways that you can power your phone on and off.
 You can use the volume keys to turn your phone on and off by booting to the download screen and commanding a reboot.
 It’s not ideal, however, it’s a workaround until you are able to find Samsung S7 Edge repair in Singapore.

-Samsung Galaxy S7 Edge Repair in Singapore
+Samsung Galaxy S7 Edge Repair Cost

 If your Samsung galaxy S7 Edge is damaged and you are unable to repair yourself, you can turn to iRepair for the Samsung phone repair services that they provide in Singapore.
 You can place your phone under warranty which covers $450.